-As a consequence of this Theorem, the lexicographic ordering $<$ on $\mathcal{GL}$ induces a total ordering on the set of cluster variables of every seed in $\Aqnw$.
-Comparing with {{\cite[Section 7]{RW}}}, this yields a natural motivation for the construction of Newton-Okounkov bodies.
-More precisely, we consider a semisimple Lie algebra $\mathfrak{g}$ of finite type and we study how Kang-Kashiwara-Kim-Oh's framework of monoidal categorification provides a natural setting to construct Newton-Okounkov bodies.
+In this paper we show that the representation theory of quiver Hecke algebras associated with a finite type simple Lie algebra $\mathfrak{g}$ provides a natural setting to construct Newton-Okounkov bodies.
 We prove that the parametrizations of simple objects in $\Cw$ in terms of dominant words provide natural valuations $\Psi_w$ from $\Aqnw$ to $\mathbb{Z}^{l(w)}$ (Section~\ref{valudef}).
 There is also a natural choice of grading $x \longmapsto |x| \in \mathbb{N}$ on $\Aqnw$ coming from the structure of the category $\Cw$ (Section~\ref{grading}).
 This allows us to associate Newton-Okounkov bodies to the algebras $\Aqnw$ and more generally to any (graded) subalgebra of $\Aqnw$ (Section~\ref{NOCw}).
 Two kind of subalgebras will be of particular interest for us: the algebras $\Aqnw$ themselves, and the (free) subalgebras generated by the cluster variables of a same seed in $\Aqnw$.